brady-alchemy/aa-sdk-staging/site/smart-accounts/accounts/light-account.md

 # Light Account

-Light Account is a simple, secure, and cost-effective smart account implementation.
-It supports features such as owner transfers, [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) message signing and batched transactions.
-We recommend using Light Account for most use cases.
+Light Account is a secure, gas-optimized, [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) smart account implementation.

+We started with the Ethereum Foundation’s canonical [SimpleAccount](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol) and added key improvements for production app developers:

+- Significantly reduced gas costs
+- ERC-1271 signature support to ensure users can sign messages, such as on Opensea
+- Ownership transfer so that users won’t get locked into a single Signer

 ## Using Light Account